pnp/cli-microsoft365/docs/docs/cmd/pp/tenant/tenant-settings-set.md

 `--disableBillingPolicyCreationByNonAdminUsers [disableBillingPolicyCreationByNonAdminUsers]`
 : Restrict billing policies to be created by Global Admins, Power Platform Admins, or Dynamics365 Service Admins.
 Valid values: `true`, `false`.

+`--storageCapacityConsumptionWarningThreshold [storageCapacityConsumptionWarningThreshold]`
+: Ability to set a threshold for storage capacity consumption warnings.
+Specify any number as a value.

 `--disableChampionsInvitationReachout [disableChampionsInvitationReachout]`
 : Ability to disable all invitations to become a Power Platform champion.
 Valid values: `true`, `false`.

 `--disableSkillsMatchInvitationReachout [disableSkillsMatchInvitationReachout]`
 : Ability to disable all skills match invitations to become part of the makers community.
+Valid values: `true`, `false`.

+`--disableCopilot [disableCopilot]`
+: Ability to turn off or disable the Copilot feature.
+Valid values: `true`, `false`.

+`--enableOpenAiBotPublishing [enableOpenAiBotPublishing]`
+: Ability to enable or disable the publishing of OpenAI bots within the organization's environment.
+Valid values: `true`, `false`.

+`--enableModelDataSharing [enableModelDataSharing]`
+: Ability to enable or disable the sharing of model data within the organization's environment.
 Valid values: `true`, `false`.

 --8<-- "docs/cmd/_global.md"